Jil/azure-forensics/README.md

 To initiate the deployment of the LAB environment, click on the **Deploy to Azure** button provided above.
 This action will trigger the deployment process within the Azure Portal.
 You will be prompted to provide the following parameters:

+> [!NOTE]
-> NOTE: For resources such as storage accounts, key vaults, etc., which necessitate globally unique names, kindly replace the \<UNIQUESTRING> pplaceholder with a unique string of your choice, following the resource's constraints (e.g., maximum character count, lowercase only, etc.).
+> For resources such as storage accounts, key vaults, etc., which necessitate globally unique names, kindly replace the \<UNIQUESTRING> pplaceholder with a unique string of your choice, following the resource's constraints (e.g., maximum character count, lowercase only, etc.).

 | Parameter | Description | Default value |
 |-----------|-------------|---------------|